 Your inner creative child wants some attention!
 It wants to play!
 If you give in, I promise you’ll have fun.
 Children have a trust for accepting the magic of “making stuff.”
 They love to draw pictures, paint Easter eggs, and make turkeys out of hand tracings.
 They never say, “Well I’m sorry I can’t paint today, because I am terrible at it, and I am not a professional artist.”
 They dive right in because it’s fun!
 It also keeps them too busy to think of scary things like sharks, boogymen, and monsters waiting in the closet (keeping your creative mind occupied gives an advantage of not imagining frightening things).

 Today turn off your inner critic who always whispers “should do this,” in your ear and do something artistic or creative just for the joy of it.
-Make your house more vibrant and colorful.
+Make your house more vibrant and colorful, buy lucky charms (not necessarily the cereal).
 Do some crafts, make something boring-fun, spend some time teasing a big baby (especially a grown up one)!

 Embrace fun, craftiness, foolery, and beauty, and you’ll see the day went by without dwelling on monsters.